Is solar right for my home?

 Is there a warranty on solar installations?

 Solarize solar panels have a 25-year power output warranty.
 Inverters are warranted free of defects for at least 10 years and mounting systems are warranted free of defects for at least 5 years.
-Participating Solarize solar installers will also provide a minimum of 10 years on all installation labor, if not so covered by the manufacturers’ warranties.
+Participating Solarize solar installers will also provide a minimum of 10 years on all installation labor, if not covered by the manufacturers’ warranties.

 Can the solar installations damage my roof or cause roof leaks?